o-l-a-v/winget-intune-win32/README.md

 # winget-intune-win32

 > [!WARNING]
+>
-> I haven't been working with Intune for years now, so I don't know  whether all this still works.
+> * I haven't been working with Intune for years now, so I don't know  whether all this still works.
-> Feel free to open an issue or create a PR if you find any problems. 🙂
+> * Feel free to open an issue or create a PR if you find any problems. 🙂
+> * Files and info in this repo is provided as is.
+I'm not responsible for what you decide to push to your clients.
+> * If logic in this repo breaks, I do not commit to fix it in a timely manner.
+>

 ## About

 ### This repo

-Repository containing examples of how to use winget from Intune, also in system context.
+Repository containing examples of how to use WinGet from Intune, also in system context.

 ### Inspiration

-After I saw that [rothgecw](https://github.com/rothgecw) had figured out how to use [`winget-cli` from System context](https://github.com/microsoft/winget-cli/discussions/962#discussioncomment-1561274), I started thinking about how that would be usefull from Intune.
+After I saw that [rothgecw](https://github.com/rothgecw) had figured out how to use [`winget-cli` from System context](https://github.com/microsoft/winget-cli/discussions/962#discussioncomment-1561274), I started thinking about how this could be used from Intune.

-## Disclaimer

-* Files and info in this repo is provided as is.
-I'm not responsible for what you decide to push to your clients.
-* I'm not good at git.
-Feel free to commit changes, but I might struggle doing git right.
-Bear with me.
-* If logic in this repo breaks, I do not commit to fix it in a timely manner.

 ## How to use